 [photo credit at top of page: Lucy Wallingford]

 The Placencia Peninsula boasts the best beach in Belize, hands down.
 It is huge, extending for miles.
 Placencia, or “Pleasant Point,” is a long spit of sand extending finger-like into the calm, protected waters inside of the Belize Barrier Reef.
 If you are a snorkeler, however, be forewarned.
 The reef is 20 miles away.
 You will have to take a boat that far to snorkel.

 Long Caye Beach at Glover’s Reef

 Glover’s Reef is one of three atolls outside of the Belize Barrier Reef.
 Located on the reef ring of the atoll is Long Caye, the jewel of Belize’s islands.
 On the rocky side of the island ocean swells crash on the shore, but on the lee side of the island lies one of the best beaches in Belize.
 This 800 foot long beach is shaded by palms with only 2 docks and almost no boat traffic breaking the beauty of this fabulous idyll.
-There are multiple snorkels you can swim to from this island, and there are even more if you choose to kayak a few minutes.
+Long Caye has the best snorkeling in Belize from shore, and there are even more if you choose to kayak a few minutes.

 South Water Caye Beaches

-One of the few private islands with multiple facilities but still possessing a wonderful beach, the 2 resorts at either end of the island each have fabulous beaches: Pelican Beach and Blue Marlin Lodge.
-These beaches are on the ‘rough’ or ‘wave breaking’ side of the island.
+One of the few private islands with multiple facilities but still possessing a wonderful Belize beach, the 2 resorts at either end of the island each have fabulous beaches: Pelican Beach and Blue Marlin Lodge.
+These beaches are on the wave breaking side of the island.
 You can swim to snorkel from this island from the calm or “lagoon” side.

 Ranguana Caye is all beach